Letractively/uliweb/trunk/apps/Documents/files/architecture.rst

 So only ``Hello`` and ``Documents`` are available apps.

 At Uliweb startup, it'll automatically import settings.py from **available** apps.
-And it'll combine all configure options into a dict variable named ``config`` at the end.
+And it'll combine all configure options into a dict variable named ``settings`` at the end.
 And you should notice that option variable name should be written in upper case.
 Because settings.py will automatically imported at startup time, so you can also write some initialization code in there, for example: database initialization,